Wisdom Teeth

 - How much does wisdom tooth extraction cost?

-- The cost of wisdom tooth extraction is generally covered by health insurance.
-However, the cost may vary depending on the condition of the wisdom tooth, the difficulty of the extraction, medications used, etc. Additionally, if a CT scan is performed, there will be a separate fee.
-We will explain the details during the counseling session.
-If you want to know about “wisdom tooth extraction costs” beforehand, please inquire by phone.
+- Wisdom tooth extraction is typically covered by insurance.
+However, costs may vary depending on the condition of the wisdom tooth, the difficulty of extraction, and the medications used.
+Additional costs may apply if CT scans are required.
+We’ll provide detailed explanations during the consultation.
+If you’d like to know about “wisdom tooth extraction costs” in advance, please feel free to inquire by phone.

 - Do wisdom teeth always need to be extracted?

-- No, extraction is not always necessary.
-If the wisdom tooth has erupted normally and is not negatively affecting surrounding teeth or tissues, observation without extraction is possible.
-However, if there are symptoms like pain or swelling, or a high risk of cavities or gum disease, extraction should be considered.
-Please feel free to discuss the option of “not extracting wisdom teeth” with us.
+- No, extraction isn’t always necessary.
+If a wisdom tooth has grown normally and isn’t negatively affecting surrounding teeth or tissues, it’s possible to keep it and monitor its condition.
+However, if there are symptoms like pain or swelling, or if there’s a high risk of cavities or gum disease, extraction should be considered.
+Feel free to consult us about the option of “not extracting wisdom teeth” as well.

 Treatment Menu